-This place in Nagaland’s northernmost tip is simply amazing in terms of unspoiled landscape beauty.
-Everything which entices souls of travelers are present in Mon. and so does the accommodation in Mon.
+This place in Nagaland's northernmost tip is simply amazing in terms of unspoiled landscape beauty.
+Everything that entices travelers' souls is present in Mon.
+So does the accommodation on Mon.
 Guests will find comfortable accommodation in and around Mon but with the standard facilities.
-There are only a few hotels, homestays, and Airbnbs, including Lonchen Homestay, Swagatam Homestay, Helsa Resort, and Hotel Vivor.
+Only a few hotels, homestays, and Airbnbs, including Lonchen Homestay, Swagatam Homestay, Helsa Resort, and Hotel Vivor.

 Where to Eat in Mon

-Since Mon is a tribal village and therefore, finding a swanky restaurant in Mon is an absolute waste of effort.
-Tourists can relish the authentic momos, sticky rice, noodles, and bamboo steamed from a roadside eatery as well as in homestays.
-The Mon Village food is a combination of unflavored vegetables with a combination of ginger and locally grown spices.
+Since Mon is a tribal village, finding an expensive restaurant in Mon is an absolute waste of effort.
+So instead, tourists can relish the authentic momos, sticky rice, noodles, and bamboo steamed from a roadside eatery and homestays.
+The Mon Village food combines unflavored vegetables with a combination of ginger and locally grown spices.

 Shopping in Mon

 There are numerous villages within the Mon Village, and it has several huts and house operating shops that sell local souvenirs to the tourists.
-The tribal people sell tribal jewelry and masks, which give a boost to their income.
+In addition, the tribal people sell tribal jewelry and masks, which boosts their income.
 A few of the best places for shopping in Mon include Singha Chingnyu and Old Mon.